Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 - `quickfix.convert.toExpressionBody.multi` - Convert to expression bodies everywhere in file
 - `quickfix.convert.toForElement` - Convert to a 'for' element
 - `quickfix.convert.toForElement.multi` - Convert to 'for' elements everywhere in file
+- `quickfix.convert.toForLoop` - Convert 'forEach' to a 'for' loop
+- `quickfix.convert.toForLoop.multi` - Convert 'forEach' to a 'for' loop everywhere in file
 - `quickfix.convert.toGenericFunctionSyntax` - Convert into 'Function' syntax
 - `quickfix.convert.toGenericFunctionSyntax.multi` - Convert to 'Function' syntax everywhere in file
 - `quickfix.convert.toIfElement` - Convert to an 'if' element